dot-slash/torproxy/README.md

 with a graphical frontend built as a Gnome Shell Extension.

 Currently a functioning prototype.
 Feel free to download and play with it, but DO NOT rely on this for anonymity.
 It's very early alpha!
 Requires installation of the `libnotify-bin` package to function properly.
-Current made for Debian-based systems, may require tweaking of some of (currently) hardcoded variables, depending on your system settings, distribution and tor installation.
+Made for Debian-based systems, may require tweaking of some of (currently) hardcoded variables, depending on your system settings, distribution and tor installation.